erikbohac/database-management-system/README.md

 ## Third-Party Libraries
 The Database Manager utilizes the following third-party libraries:
 - `mysql-connector-python`: Python onnector for MySQL database

+## Tests
+Folder `/test` contains file [TestCase](./test/TestCase.pdf).
+There are prepared steps for testing various functions of the program.

 ## Project Summary
 The Database Manager provides a comprehensive solution for managing auctions and related entities.
 It offers a user-friendly interface, robust database management capabilities, and extensive error handling.
 With its flexible configuration options and support for data import, the system meets the requirements of auction management effectively.